TheEarthDiva/TheEarthDiva/README.md

 - 👋 Hi, I’m @TheEarthDiva
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
-CSS
+JavaScript and AI API integration
 - 💞️ I’m looking to collaborate on ...
+I would be open to collaborating with someone who know MySQL to add login functionality to my projects
 - 📫 How to reach me ...

 <!---